Kodular/Documentation/docs/live-development/usb.md

 ![](/assets/images/live-development/usb-2.png)

-**Step 3:** You've successfully linked your Android Phone to the Makeroid Builder.
+**Step 3:** You've successfully linked your Android Phone to the Kodular Creator.

 !!! tip
-    If you are having connection problems, check the [Makeroid Starter Checker](https://starter.makeroid.io).
+    If you are having connection problems, check the [Kodular Starter Checker](https://starter.kodular.io).

-> Remember that this connecting process is not a one time process and you need to do this every time you close Makeroid Builder or the Makeroid Companion.
+> Remember that this connecting process is not a one time process and you need to do this every time you close Kodular Creator or the Kodular Companion.